 Artichoke Hearts Steamed with Olives

-She would normally prepare this dish using only fresh artichokes, cleaning each one herself, which required more tedious work, not to mention – very time-consuming labor (to say the least).
+The original recipe for making these artichokes is a lot easier.
+Our mom would normally prepare this dish using only fresh artichokes, cleaning each one herself, which was very time-consuming labor (to say the least).

-Sorry, mom!
-But we prefer to make our lives a little easier these days when it comes to cooking, especially when we’re cooking for the family, dinner party, or a holiday.
+But we prefer to make our lives a little easier these days when it comes to cooking, especially when we’re cooking for the family, a dinner party, or a holiday.

-We used frozen artichoke hearts instead and skipped the entire cleaning step. (love that!) 😉
+Instead, we decided to use frozen artichoke hearts… and skipped the entire cleaning step. (we love that!) š

 How to Make Artichoke Hearts Steamed with Olives?